Saturday, October 15, 2011

 Shattered by Melody Carlson

 Cleo is almost eighteen and a senior.
 She and her friend, Lola, want to attend a Christian concert in the city, at the Coliseum.
 Cleo is hoping to drive her father's car to the concert, but Cleo's mother is having none of it.
 When Cleo balks, her mother offers to come with her and Lola, sacrificing her own night out at her best friend's bachelorette party.
 Cleo doesn't want her mother to do this.
 She wants to go with her friend, not her mother.
-This concert is special to Cleo and Lola because it is Lola's last day in the city.
-Lola's parents divorced last summer and her mother Vera, is taking a new job in San Diego.The concert is one last time for Cleo and Lola to do something together before Lola moves.

 Cleo is completely frustrated because her mother will not allow her any space to try new things and spread her wings as a young adult.
 She feels that her mother is suffocating her.
-But no matter how much she argues or tries to convince her mother of this, she will not let go.
+But no matter how much she argues or tries to convince her mother of this, she will not let go. " 'There will always be something,' I say a bit too loudly.
+'There will be car wrecks and epidemics and murders and all sorts of horrible things happening all over the planet, Mom.
+But that does not mean they'll happen to me.
+Don't you get that?
+Someday you will have to let me go! ' "

 Upset at her mother's suffocating ways, Cleo decides to plan to attend the concert without her mother's knowledge.
-If she can't drive,Cleo decides she and Lola will take public transit to the concert.
+If she can't drive, Cleo decides she and Lola will take public transit to the concert.
 Although Cleo feels guilty about disobeying her mother and lying to her, her desire to be more independent overrules her feelings.
 When she and Lola arrive at the concert, Cleo pushes aside her feeling of guilt and tries to enjoy herself.
 After the concert they arrive safely home and Cleo decides she will confess to her mother what she did in the morning.
 Cleo never gets that chance because, incredibly, her mother is killed in a carjacking outside the Coliseum that night!

 From the messages left on her phone, Cleo learns that her mother returned home early and when she found Cleo and Lola gone, she drove to the Coliseum to pick them up.
 Her mother arrived early and while driving around waiting for the concert to end, she was carjacked and murdered.
 Cleo concludes that if she had not disobeyed her mother and gone to the concert, her mother would be alive today.
 Cleo truly believes she is responsible for her mother's death.
 It is her darkest secret that she will never reveal to anyone.
 She is overwhelmed with grief and pain and in order to cope with this pain Cleo begins taking tranquilizers.
-Cleo becomes addicted to the prescription drugs and is soon buying drugs from a local dealer.
+She becomes addicted to the prescription drugs and is soon buying drugs from a local dealer.

 It is interesting that in the front page of the book, Carlson indicates that "some of the anecdotal illustrations in this book are true to life and are included with the permission of the persons involved.
 All other illustrations are composites of real situations, and any resemblance....."
-While this may be true, I think many teens would find it hard to identify with the potential lessons in the book, given the strange circumstances they are framed within.
-I believe framing these issues under such extreme circumstances, detracts from the goal of the book and that of the publisher NavPress which as stated in the front of the book is "to helping people grow spiritually and enjoy lives of meaning and hope through personal and group resources that are biblically rooted, culturally relevant, and highly practical."
+While this may be true, many teens would find it hard to identify with the potential lessons in the book, given the strange circumstances they are framed within.
+Framing these issues under such extreme circumstances, detracts from the goal of the book and that of the publisher NavPress which as stated in the front of the book is "to helping people grow spiritually and enjoy lives of meaning and hope through personal and group resources that are biblically rooted, culturally relevant, and highly practical."

-Despite the ridiculous turn of events, there are some good issues that can be discussed with teens; helicopter parenting, teen independence, obedience, lying, prescription drug abuse and family life.
+Despite the ridiculous turn of events, there are some good issues that can be discussed with teens; "helicopter parenting", teen independence, obedience, lying, prescription drug abuse and family life.

 Book Details: